 app to trackntrace the trackntrace app in England on twitter and News API

-ONGOING RESEARCH INTO THE CONTACT TRACING APPS WORLDWIDE
+THAT CRYSTALLIZED AROUND THE CONTACT TRACING APPS

 The EISS was jointly developed by the KCDC and the Ministry of Land, Infrastructure and Transport, with the help of the Korea Electronics Technology Institute (KETI).
 Many details of how the system works and some limitations of the programme have not previously been reported.
 A scientific paper on the system was published in a public health journal only on Wednesday.